akrajago/eth-frame-sim/README.md

   - Click the "add device" button to add a PC or switch to one of the switch's ports
 - PC:
   - Double click a PC to create an Ethernet frame originating from  it

+### Example Cases
+1) Sending Ethernet frames in a network with a single router
+   - NOTE: each entry stays in the MAC table for 30 seconds (change `self.timer` in `Switch.py` to modify this), and you must click the switch again to see the table's current status

+Let's start by adding 3 PCs to Switch 1: PC-A, PC-B, and PC-C.
+***Frame 1: PC-A to Router***
+Since Router's MAC address isn't in Switch 1's MAC address table, it sends the frame as an unknown unicast.
+We can see that Switch 1's MAC address table now contains Router's MAC address.
+Let's now send a response frame from Router to PC-A
+***Frame 2: Router to PC-A***
+As we can see, Switch 1's MAC address table now contains the MAC addresses for both PC-A and Router.
+Let's send a frame from PC-A to PC-B.
+***Frame 3: PC-A to PC-B***
+Since PC-B isn't in Switch 1's MAC address table, it sends the frame out as an unknown unicast.
+As expected, the timer for PC-A's entry is reset.
+Like before, let's send a response back, this time from PC-B to PC-A.
+***Frame 4: PC-B to PC-A***
+Since PC-B is not in Switch 1's MAC address table, it gets added.
+Since PC-A is already in the table, the frame travels from PC-A to PC-B without going to PC-C or Router.
+Finally, let's let the entry for Router expire.
+***Frame 5: PC-A to Router***
+Now, when we send a frame from PC-A to Router, it is again sent as an unknown unicast.